Amazing what we can grow without harming our earth's diverse beneficial microbes!

 Scientific name: Medicago polymorpha (Family Fabaceae)

-California burclover is a summer annual weed.
+DESCRIPTION: California burclover is a summer annual weed.
 Stems are up to 2 feet (60 cm) long and tend to trail along the ground, but may grow upright.
 The trifoliate leaves resemble those of clover and usually have reddish-tinged midveins.
 Small, bright yellow flowers form in clusters at the end of stems.
 The seed pod is a bur that contains several yellowish or tan, kidney-shaped seeds.
 Seed leaves are oblong.
 The first true leaf is rounded with a single leaflet.
 Later leaves have the characteristic cloverlike shape.

 Click Here for More Info